ddeeproton2/vosk-android-demo-2024-TTS-Voice-over-HTTP/ReadMe.md

 -Continue to run in background

--Send the text of your voice over GET HTTPS (not HTTP, because Android limitations)
+-Send the text of your voice over GET HTTPS (not HTTP, because Android limitations) or any TCP Server

--Recieve voice to speak on your phone into a Web server in HTTP (not HTTPS, because it's the simpliest way for me, help appreciated).
+-Recieve voice to speak on your phone into a Web server in HTTP (not HTTPS, because this is the first version of this application, and HTTP is the easiest way to make it)

 Then, this voice assistant can be merged with any other server script.
 Like PHP, NodeJS, ...
 Any other language allowing to create a web server in HTTPS, and request GET in HTTP to communicate with this Android apk.